ARTICLE | February 23, 2021 | Authored by RSM US LLP

-It also expanded the definition of a small employer from 100 or fewer employees to 500 or fewer employees.
-It increased the credit as a percentage of qualified wages from 50% to 70%, resulting in a credit up to a maximum of $7,000 per employee for each of the first two quarters in 2021 (or $14,000 total per employee).
-It altered the definition of a significant revenue decline to be less than 80% of gross receipts for the same quarter in 2019, and it increased the maximum wages that can be used for the credit.
+For 2021, the definition of a small employer is expanded from 100 or fewer employees to 500 or fewer employees; the credit as a percentage of qualified wages increased from 50% to 70%, resulting in a credit up to a maximum of $7,000 per employee for each of the four quarters in 2021 (or $28,000 total per employee).
+Also, the definition of a significant revenue decline is less than 80% of gross receipts for the same quarter in 2019, and you may elect to calculate that based on the immediately preceding quarter.

 Q. Who is eligible for the retention credit?